 Make these as long as you need.

 One of the best ways to have a Christmas tree is to have one that you can replant in the garden and reuse year in year out.
 Make sure to keep it watered and moist whilst indoors though.

-However, for those of us that don’t have gardens, myself included, you may need to buy a fake tree or get a new cut real tree each year.
+However, for those of us that don’t have gardens, myself included, you may need to buy a fake Christmas tree or get a new cut real tree each year.

 If you do get a real tree, a lot of councils and businesses advertise a service to come round afterwards to pick up and dispose of your tree in an ecologically sound way.
 Though actually cut real trees are not very ecologically sound.
 They create a lot of emissions.
-So, If you do have a fake tree, if you make it last a lot of years you may actually be being more ecologically sound overall than getting a real cut tree each year.
+So, If you do have a fake tree (even a plastic free Christmas tree), make it last a lot of years and you may actually be being more ecologically sound overall than getting a real cut tree each year.